-From 2002 to 2007, Mikko Franck was Music Director of the Orchestre National de Belgique.
-In 2006, he took up the position of General Music Director of the Finnish National Opera, and the following year was appointed Artistic Director and General Music Director, a dual position he held until August 2013.
+From 2002 to 2007, Mikko Franck was Music Director of the Belgian National Orchestra.
+In 2006, he took up the position of General Music Director of Finnish National Opera, and the following year was appointed Artistic Director and General Music Director, a dual position he held until August 2013.

 In February 2018, Mikko Franck was nominated Goodwill Ambassador for UNICEF France.
-Through this role he will support UNICEF in its important work around the world.
 Upon his nomination he stated: “Every child is unique; every life is important.
-Every child, regardless of their origin, should have the right to live in a safe and healthy environment, to follow their dreams and realize their full potential.”
+Every child, regardless of their origin, should have the right to live in a safe and healthy environment, to follow their dreams, and to realise their full potential”.

 Hilary Hahn & Sibelius